IBM/data-prep-kit/transforms/code/header_cleanser/ray/README.md

 ## Summary
 This module is designed to detect and remove license and copyright information from code files.
 It leverages the [ScanCode Toolkit](https://pypi.org/project/scancode-toolkit/) to accurately identify and process licenses and copyrights in various programming languages.

-After detecting license and copyright position code has been stored at same column.
-Now lines which doesn't contain license or copyright copied to same position.
+After locating the position of license or copyright in the input code/sample, this module delete/remove those lines and returns the updated code as parquet file.

 ## Configuration and command line Options